ity207/FedMUA/README.md

 - When multiple client attacks at the same time, the number of modification points is the total number of multiple client.
 In this paper, we use the average distribution of the number of points to be modified per client.

-## Execute Federated Unlearning attack
+## Execute FedMUA on MNIST
-The example given in this code is an attack against the mnist dataset
+For instance:

 >*** Run Fed_Unlearn_main.py. ***